decentration/edgeware-node/Validating-on-Edgeware.md

 Now you will need to install the `edgeware-node` to start validating with the keys you have generated above.
 If you followed the first step of the pre-requisites you should be able to build the node as is described below and in the repo.

-1. Once you build with `cargo build --release`, run your node with `./target/release/edgeware --chain=edgeware-testnet-v8 --validator`
+1. Once you build with `cargo build --release`, run your node with `./target/release/edgeware --chain=edgeware --validator`
 2. Now that the chain is running, you will need to pass the chain your session keys.
 To do so, you will need to use the following `curl` commands to send the node your keys.

 ## If you already have session keys: